 Throughout the school year, Student Council organizes dances for our students.

 Some of our dances are for BHS students only.
 For other dances (Prom, Homecoming), we allow students from other schools to attend.
-NO GUESTS OVER THE AGE OF 20 OR MIDDLE SCHOOL STUDENTS WILL BE PERMITTED TO ATTEND ANY BHS DANCES.
-If someone wishes to attend a dance, that person must be accompanied by a current BHS student and complete an out of school guest form at least one week prior to the dance.
+NO GUESTS ARE PERMITTED IF THEY ARE A MIDDLE SCHOOL STUDENT, OVER THE AGE OF 20, OR HAVE BEEN OUT OF HIGH SCHOOL FOR MORE THAN ONE YEAR.
+If someone wishes to attend a dance, that person must be accompanied by a current BHS student and complete an out of school guest form at least 3 days prior to the dance.
 The form must be signed by both parties involved, the parents of both the BHS student and the non-BHS student, and the principal (or former principal) of the non-BHS student.